 By offering a wide array of opportunities in the classroom, the rehearsal hall, and the concert stage, our program promotes informed and satisfying engagements with music of diverse styles and eras.

 Salil Sachdev has composed music for the orchestra, percussion, piano, theater, voice, and electronic music.
 His teaching areas comprise music theory, form and analysis, introduction to world music, and introduction to music of Africa.
-He also directed the West African Drumming Ensemble at Bridgewater State University for several years.
+He also founded and directed the West African Drumming Ensemble at Bridgewater State University for fifteen years.

 Salil organizes the BSU Annual World Music Festival.
 His interest in world music has taken him to India, Ireland, Africa, and Cuba.
 He has studied hand percussion (including West African Djembe drumming), the Bodhrán (Irish drum), and Solkattu, the rhythmic system of south India.

 Salil is currently working towards making a series of documentary films on Indian folk music.
 In 2008, he completed a film on the music of the Sidis, an ethnic group of East African ancestry living in India for the last 800-900 years.
 Presently, he is in the process of completing a film on the folk music of Rajasthan, a state in the northwest part of the country.

 In 2011, he also made a film on the traditional music of Mali, West Africa.